LordChristianDev/leetcode-activities/README.md

 # LeetCode Activities

-This repository all of my leetcode answers, it showcases everything that I have learned throught my coding journey.
+This repository all of my leetcode answers, it showcases everything that I have learned through out my coding journey.
 Hopefully this is interesting to you as it is to me.

 ## 🛠 All my LeetCode Answers